GMOD/Apollo/docs/Apollo2Build.md

 ## Install prerequisites

-You will minimally need to install Java (Oracle or OpenJDK's version, Java (7 or greater), ([Grails](https://grails.org/), [git](https://git-scm.com/), [ant](http://ant.apache.org/), and a Java web server - generally [tomcat, minimally 7.0.28](http://tomcat.apache.org/).
+You will minimally need to install Java (Oracle or OpenJDK's version, Java (7 or greater), ([Grails](https://grails.org/), [git](https://git-scm.com/), [ant](http://ant.apache.org/), and a Java web server (servlet container) which is generally [tomcat, minimally 7.0.28](http://tomcat.apache.org/), jetty, or resin.
 An external database such as PostgreSQL or MySQL is generally used for production, but an embedded H2 database will also be used in this guide for ease of deployment.

 See the [pre-requisites](Prerequisites.md) for more details.